schlatterbeck/rsclib/README.rst

    executing processes in a pipeline, there can be fork-points in the pipeline where the output of one process feeds several pipelines.
    See test_exec.py, test2_exec.py and test3_exec.py.
- - Freshmeat: Get project and release information via the freshmeat.net REST API.
-Also support submit of a new release.
-I'm now using this for announcing new releases for my projects.
  - grepmime: search for pattern in email attachments (even if these are encoded)
  - inductance: Inductance calculation of air-cored cylindrical